skhayrulin/python_course/task_en.md

 ```
 ### Task

-1. Create list with repeated ellemnets and than create set from it.
+1. Create list with repeated elements and than create set from it.
 2. Define operation under sets (union, intersection, difference of two sets) - **don't use standart**, do it yourself.
 3. Find simplest way to delete all repasted chars from thsi string - 'rewlkdfsklgjdflkjglkdsfjgkldfsjgliiiiiiiiiierwtsj;kldfjg;lksdfjgl;ksdjfl;gj;lsdfjg;lk'